durbanlegend/thag_rs/README.md

 - You're in control: dependency inference (max/min/config/none) and/or toml block

-- Who needs shebangs?: build instant commands from your snippets and programs
+- Beyond shebangs: build instant commands from your snippets and programs

 - Execute scripts directly from URLs (GitHub, GitLab, BitBucket, Rust Playground)